Applications of closed models defined by counting to graph theory and topology

-We have constructed a closed model in $CG_2$ induced by the Quillen model defined on the category of colored $3$-regular graphs.
-We can also ask wether the action of $Gal(\bar Q/Q)$ on dessins d'enfant induces an action on the image of the category of finite Galoisian $2$-complexes in the homotopy category of this Quillen model.
+We have constructed (see p.
+15) a closed model in $CG_2$ induced by the closed model defined on the category of colored $3$-regular graphs.
+Is the action of $Gal(\bar Q/Q)$ on dessins d'enfant induces an action on the image of the category of finite Galoisian $2$-complexes in the homotopy category of this closed model ?